Dhananjay Kannoujia

-Dhananjay Kannoujia is an Indian politician and a member of 17th Legislative Assembly, Uttar Pradesh of India.
+Dhananjay Kannoujia is an Indian politician and a member of the 17th Legislative Assembly, Uttar Pradesh state in India.
 He represents the Belthara Road constituency in Ballia district of Uttar Pradesh.

 Political career

-Dhananjay Kannoujia contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated his close contestant Gorakh Paswan from Samajwadi Party with a margin of 18,319 votes.
+Dhananjay Kannoujia contested the Uttar Pradesh Assembly election as Bharatiya Janata Party candidate and defeated his close contestant Gorakh Paswan from Samajwadi Party with a margin of 18,319 votes.